Quick Answer

 Static vs Dynamic QR Codes for Headstones

 For headstones, static QR codes are strongly recommended.
-Permanence matters—you want the code to work decades from now without depending on any company staying in business or subscription staying active.
+Permanence matters.
+You want the code to work decades from now without depending on any company staying in business or subscription staying active.

 Link to a memorial page you control (or on a platform with clear longevity), and update the content there as needed.
 The engraved code stays permanent while the page content can evolve.
 For a detailed comparison, see Static vs Dynamic QR Codes.